matfecoku/postaw_na_milion/README.md

 A **C++ console application** that simulates the popular Polish game show "Postaw na milion".

+> The code, comments and the game itself are written in **Polish**.
+> This README is provided in English for accessability.

 ## Features

 - **8 rounds** of trivia questions